jekyll/jekyll/docs/_tutorials/convert-existing-site-to-jekyll.md

 └── index.md
 ```

-Manually create these three files in a folder called `my_jekyll_site` or whatever suits you the most.
+Manually create these three files in a folder called `my_jekyll_site` or whatever suits you the most, and place `default.html` inside a folder named `_layouts`.

 ```sh
 $ touch _config.yml index.md default.html
 $ mkdir _layouts && mv default.html _layouts
 ```

-Place `default.html` inside a folder named `_layouts`.
-Fire up you favorite editor, then populate the content of the `default.html` and `index.md` files as follows:
+Fire up your favorite editor, and populate the contents of the `default.html` and `index.md` files as follows:

 **_config.yml**